East Coast Conversation debuts with virtual dialogue

 The platform is meant to give East Coast residents a space to discuss the issues that matter to them and work together to put their ideas into action.

-In Saturday's discussion, residents explored how neighbours could look out for each other.
+During yesterday's discussion, residents explored how neighbours could look out for one another.
 Forming support groups for caregivers to share their common challenges was suggested.

-To turn East Coast greener, some suggested recruiting a crew of "green ambassadors" to help raise awareness of environmental issues.
+To make East Coast greener, some suggested recruiting a crew of "green ambassadors" to help raise awareness of environmental issues.

-In a Facebook post on Saturday night, Mr Heng wrote that the session was insightful, with several useful and creative suggestions on how residents can take action and make a difference in simple ways.
+In a Facebook post last night, Mr Heng wrote that the session was insightful, with several useful and creative suggestions on how residents can take action and make a difference in simple ways.

-Minister of State in the Prime Minister's Office and the National Development Ministry Tan Kiat How, who is also an MP for the GRC, added that he was heartened to see that many residents wanted to step forward to realise the ideas discussed.
+Minister of State in the Prime Minister's Office and for National Development Tan Kiat How, who is also an MP for the GRC, added that he was heartened to see that many residents wanted to step forward to realise the ideas discussed.

 "We look forward to working with our residents to make East Coast a special and extraordinary home for everyone," he said.